MetalOath/BCML-macOS-App/launcher/CONTRIBUTING.md

 4. **Documentation**: Help improve or correct the documentation.

-5. **Testing**: Try the application on different macOS versions and report any issues.
+5. **Testing**: Try the application on different versions of macOS and report any issues.

-## Project Overview

-This project is an integrated macOS application for BCML (BOTW Cross-Platform Mod Loader).
-The launcher serves as the central component with BCML built into it, creating a self-contained application that provides a complete BCML experience for macOS users.

 ## Development Setup